narayanants/javascript-understanding-the-weird-parts/README.md

-# JavaScript: Understanding the weird parts by Anthony Alice Udemy
+# JavaScript: Understanding the weird parts by Anthony Alicea Udemy

 JS The weird parts Source code